ShahnurIslam/Shan-data-scientist-to-be/_posts/2017-10-17 G1 Climax Analysis.md

 ![png](output_43_0.png)

 Ok so the top two wrestlers were Tomohiro Ishii and Kazuchika Okada.
-I wasn't surprised with Okada who's doing amazing this year but Ishii was a suprise.
+I wasn't surprised with Okada who's doing amazing this year but Ishii was a surprise.
 Yano had the worst overall rating which kind of makes sense as he's more of a comedy act and not a competitive wrestler.

 One of the potential questions I had was if a good Meltzer rating related to the match length.
 Let's plot these two against each other.